gaetancollaud/digitalstrom-mqtt/home-assistant-app/DOCS.md

 Creates a replacement API key on the next App start.
 Enter the dSS password first.
 The existing key remains in place if replacement fails.

+## Automatic recovery

+After the first complete startup, the App enables Home Assistant's watchdog automatically.
+No extra switch is required.
+If you later disable the watchdog manually, the App preserves that choice.

+During startup and API-key setup, the watchdog is paused.
+Rejected credentials or invalid configuration stop the App with an explanation in its log.
+Correct the settings and start it again; protection resumes after successful startup.
+Temporary connection failures retry with increasing delays of 15 to 60 seconds.

+The container health check detects unresponsive health requests and bridge work that remains blocked for more than two minutes, including notification and command callbacks.
+Home Assistant can then restart the App.
+A quiet home or a disconnected MQTT broker alone does not count as a hang.
+This check cannot detect every possible device or protocol failure.

 ## Migrating an existing bridge

 1. Record any non-default MQTT topic, discovery prefix, or name normalization